Create a ZIP file that Mobile Locker can open by placing index.html and presentation.png at the root level.

 cd /path/to/your/presentation

-# Create ZIP file (this will include all files at root level)
+# Create ZIP file with index.html and presentation.png at the root level

 If you're still having issues with your ZIP file structure, contact support with a sample of your ZIP file structure or the presentation's ID from the URL